-Tracking player’s progression based on tons of different attributes can be painful, especially if it is related to other in-game reward systems.
-We offer a straightforward way for you to build a complex player-attributes system for your game.
-You can use the service to track internal gameplay-related stats such as the number of kills, dies, assists, or other game data in general such as the play time, the number of purchases or the number of the maps played.
+Tracking player progression from a multitude of different attributes can be painful, especially if the progression is related to in-game reward systems.
+To help with this, we offer a straightforward way for you to build a complex player-attribute system for your game.
+You can use our service to track internal gameplay-related stats such as number of kills, deaths, and assists, or other general game data such as play time, number of purchases made, or number of the maps played.

-We use statistics as the baseline of our other game services such as leaderboard, achievement and matchmaking.
-All of those services have consistent server side attributes for you to use and utilize.
-It gives you more control and, obviously, also provides extra security layer for your game, especially if you handle sensitive attributes that are tied to your game economy.
+We use statistics as the baseline of our other game services such as Leaderboards, Achievements and Matchmaking.
+All of those services have consistent server side attributes that you can use.
+This gives you more control and also provides an extra security layer for your game, especially if you handle sensitive attributes that are tied to your game economy.

-We also utilize event-driven communication across our game services, which means less functions or API calls for you to handle.
-For example, if you want to use the statistics with leaderboard and achievement service, you will only need to implement update user’s stats from your game client or game server.
-Our leaderboard and achievement service will be updated automatically by listening to the event published by the statistics service.
+We also utilize event-driven communication across our game services, which means fewer functions or API calls for you to handle.
+For example, if you want to use statistics with the Leaderboard and Achievement services, you only need to implement update user’s stats from your game client or game server.
+Our Leaderboard and Achievement services will be updated automatically by listening to the event published by the Statistics service.